 - For nights when we get home before 5 pm, cook something simple (stir-fry or salad with some components already prepared)

-Lunches are mostly leftovers and breakfast are very routine, so I don’t need to worry about those so much.
+Lunches are mostly leftovers and breakfast are very routine (overnight oats or waffles), so I don’t need to worry about those so much.

 What would work for you right now?

 Tip 5: Have a plan

 Unless you have excellent improvisational cooking skills, and a perfect track record when it comes to managing your fresh produce inventory, I really recommend drafting a meal plan for your week.
 Jot down what you’ll eat for at least five days of the week.
 (If you need help getting started, you can try this basic meal plan template.
 If you’re out of inspiration, pick a seasonal template to help you out.
 Here is the one for spring.)